felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/en/food-ordering-platforms.md

 position: 6
 layout: documentation
 meta:
-  title: Food Ordering Platforms | iKentoo by Lightspeed | HubRise
+  title: Food Ordering Platforms | Lightspeed K Series | HubRise
-  description: Integrating iKentoo with food ordering platforms requires you to specify particular ref codes in the configuration page of the delivery platform bridge.
+  description: Integrating Lightspeed K Series with food ordering platforms requires you to specify particular ref codes in the configuration page of the delivery platform bridge.
 ---

+---

+**IMPORTANT NOTE:** Lightspeed K Series was formerly known as iKentoo. iKentoo Bridge will soon be renamed Lightspeed Bridge to align with the new name.

+---

-To connect iKentoo to Deliveroo, Uber Eats, or Just Eat, use the configuration parameters provided below.
+To connect Lightspeed K Series to Deliveroo, Uber Eats, or Just Eat, use the configuration parameters provided below.

 By convention, Lightspeed support team uses these predefined codes when they set up the integration.
-If you configure the iKentoo back office autonomously, we recommend that you use the same codes, as this simplifies troubleshooting.
+If you configure the Lightspeed back office autonomously, we recommend that you use the same codes, as this simplifies troubleshooting.

 ---

-**IMPORTANT NOTE:** These codes must be present in your iKentoo back office and must be included in the configuration page of the food platform bridge.
+**IMPORTANT NOTE:** These codes must be present in your Lightspeed back office and must be included in the configuration page of the food platform bridge.

 ---

-For detailed instructions on how to create ref codes in the iKentoo back office, see [Creating Ref Codes for Delivery Platforms](/apps/ikentoo-lightspeed/map-ref-codes/#creating-ref-codes-for-delivery-platforms).
+For detailed instructions on how to create ref codes in the Lightspeed back office, see [Creating Ref Codes for Delivery Platforms](/apps/ikentoo-lightspeed/map-ref-codes/#creating-ref-codes-for-delivery-platforms).

 ## Deliveroo

-To receive Deliveroo orders in iKentoo, you first need to connect Deliveroo Bridge, an app included in your HubRise subscription.
+To receive Deliveroo orders in Lightspeed, you first need to connect Deliveroo Bridge, an app included in your HubRise subscription.
 For more information about Deliveroo Bridge, see the [Deliveroo Bridge documentation](/apps/deliveroo).

 To correctly receive your orders, specify the following values in the Deliveroo Bridge configuration page.
 To learn how to view and modify the configuration page for Deliveroo Bridge, see the [Deliveroo Configuration page](/apps/deliveroo/configuration).